Harizriz/GitCheatSheet/git cheatsheet.md

 git add -p
 ```

-choose portions of a file to add to the next commit. use `a` to commmit all changes, `y` to stage the chunk, `n` to ignore the chunk, `s` to split it into smaller chunks, `e` to manually edit the chunk, and `q` to exit
+choose portions of a file to add to the next commit. use `A` to commmit all changes, `y` to stage the chunk, `n` to ignore the chunk, `s` to split it into smaller chunks, `e` to manually edit the chunk, and `q` to exit

 ## save your changes to the local repository